icon

 Thermometer

 Our top pick?
 We love using a Bluetooth thermometer.
-You can keep an eye on your meats while at the same time prepping the other food as this thermometer connects directly to your phone for monitoring.
+You can keep an eye on your meats while at the same time preparing the other food, as this thermometer connects directly to your phone for monitoring.

 Wood Chips

 Besides being accessible, wood chips are easy to use.
 Since they’re smaller, you can throw a handful or two in at a time whenever needed.
 If you’re feeling like a real pro, you can use flavored pellets.
-While there are multiple flavors you can opt for; some popular ones include hickory, cherry, and oak.
-Using these will offer a flavor boost to any meats you put in your smoker.
+While there are multiple flavors you can opt for, some popular ones include hickory, cherry, and oak.
+Using these will add a flavor boost to any meat you put in your smoker.

 Meat

 The key to perfectly smoked meat?
 The seasoning you add to the meat before and during the cooking process.
 This step can be anything from rubs to sauces and everything in between.
-Yes, you will be adding flavor during the smoking process.
-However, you'll still want to add other spices to keep it fun, tasty, and your meat moist.
+Yes, you will add flavor during the smoking process.
+However, you'll still want to add other spices to keep it fun, tasty, and moist.

 Here Are a Few of Our Favorites: